-Much evidence is consistent with the risk-taking channel of monetary policy.
+Several studies offer evidence consistent with the risk-taking channel of monetary policy.
 Using U.S. data, Dell'Ariccia, Laeven, and Suarez (2017) document that ex ante risk-taking by banks (measured by banks' internal risk rating of new loans) is negatively associated with increases in short-term interest rates.
-Using very granular Spanish credit register data, Jiménez, Ongena, Peydró, and Saurina (2014) show that a lower overnight interest rate induces less capitalized banks to accept more loan applications by ex-ante risky firms and to lend them more with fewer collateral requirements, although they have a higher ex-post likelihood of default.
-Anderson and Cesa-Bianchi (2023) investigate whether monetary policy surprises based on high-frequency data have different impact on firms with different leverage, hence different ex-ante risk, and find that high leverage firms experience a more pronounced increase in credit spreads than firms with low leverage in response to a monetary policy tightening, and that most of this increase reflects higher risk premia charged by banks, rather than a revision of the firms' expected default risk.
+Using very granular Spanish credit register data, Jiménez, Ongena, Peydró, and Saurina (2014) show that a lower overnight interest rate induces less capitalized banks to accept more loan applications to ex-ante risky firms and to commit larger loan volumes with fewer collateral requirements to these firms, although they have a higher ex-post likelihood of default.
+Anderson and Cesa-Bianchi (2023) investigate whether monetary policy surprises based on high-frequency data have different impact on firms with different leverage, hence different ex-ante risk, and find that high leverage firms experience a more pronounced increase in credit spreads than firms with low leverage in response to a monetary policy tightening, and that most of this increase reflects an increase in risk premia charged by banks, rather than a revision of the firms' expected default risk.

-While we also investigate the differential impact of an unexpected monetary tightening on firms' credit spreads, our focus is on its differential effect on firms arising both from their credit risk (as measured by their PD) and from their climate risk (as captured by their current and planned carbon emissions), rather than from different leverage, as done by Anderson and Cesa-Bianchi (2023).
-As such, our approach is based on an extended version of the risk-taking channel of monetary policy, where changes in monetary policy should also affect banks' pricing of climate risk: restrictive monetary policy should induce banks to penalize high-emission more than comparable low-emission firms, while expansionary monetary policy should induce banks to favor the former more than the latter.
+We also investigate the differential impact of an unexpected monetary tightening on firms' credit spreads, but we focus on its differential effect on firms arising both from their credit risk, as measured by their PD, and from their climate risk, as captured by their current and planned carbon emissions, rather than on its differential effect on firms with different leverage, as done by Anderson and Cesa-Bianchi (2023).
+As such, our approach is based on an extended version of the risk-taking channel of monetary policy, where changes in monetary policy should also affect banks' pricing of climate risk: restrictive monetary policy should induce banks to penalize high-emission more than comparable low-emission firms, while expansionary monetary policy should induce them to offer lower interest rates and more abundant funding to high-emission firms than to otherwise similar low-emissions ones.
 In both cases, the effect of monetary policy shocks on interest rates charged to more polluting firms should be mitigated if these credibly commit to investments aimed to reduce their carbon footprint, as this would reduce their future exposure to climate risk.